HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 This command lets you sync your theme on the WebDAV server.
 Then, it'll watch for succeeding changes within the given `themePath` and immediately reflect them in the WebDAV Server.

-### Limitations
-    1. This command does not register/unregister themes.
-For that, use [Deploy Themes](./themes.md#deploy-theme) and/or [Undeploy Themes](./themes.md#undeploy-theme) commands.
-    2. LiveSync Push Theme is currently only intended for 1:1, developer: server use.
-Concurrent usage of this command (i.e. two (2) developers working on the same theme) will produce unwanted errors.
-Similarly, usage of LiveSync Push Theme and [Theme Editor](../../../../build_sites/themes_skins/customizing_theme/theme_editor_portlet.md) when editing files of the same theme will also produce unwanted errors.
-    3. Conflict detections (and/or resolutions) are not part of the CF212 release.
-    4. In any case, if the real-time sync of Theme during the push command gets disrupted, disconnect and reconnect again.
-    5. Do not trigger the live sync commands inside the target local theme path without setting the `Ignore Files` option.
-In dxclient, there are certain local files and folders such as config.json and logger.log that get generated in the working directory from which the command is run.
-Hence it will corrupt the server-side theme folder if you run the command without setting ignore files option.
-    6. Uploading files of the same name with different cases are not supported (e.g. sample-file.txt and sample-FILE.txt), especially when working on devices with different OS.
-Forcibly doing this may cause Theme corruption and will also corrupt pull-theme action and erase local data.
-To resolve this, identify the last uploaded file or corrupted file that cause this issue in the server copy and delete it to have both push and pull working properly again.

 -   **Command description**